 While corporate giants and funded startups might enjoy the luxury of hiring deep-pocketed agencies to get this work done, small to medium businesses often struggle when it comes to getting a bang for their buck.

-After running hundreds of experiments ( and failing a lot of them as well), we’ve compiled this step by step guide which gives you actionable points as to where to start with the SEO of your small business.
+After running hundreds of experiments (and failing a lot of them as well), we’ve compiled this step by step guide which gives you actionable points as to where to start with the small business SEO strategy.

 Embed this infographic by pasting the following code: